-3. Completion within one year (50 weeks/3 semesters/6 modules).

-- 4. Each semester comprised of 2 modules and each module comprised of 7 weeks. - 5.
-Each module has four courses, two of which are 3-semester credit hours each, one for 1-semester credit hour, and another of 3-semester credit hours of Directed Study. - 6.
+- or Saturday classes for certain groups. - 3.
+Completion within one year (50 weeks/3 semesters/6 modules). - 4.
+Each semester comprised of 2 modules and each module comprised of 7 weeks. - 5.
+Each module has four courses, two hybrid courses, which are 3-semester credit hours each, and two fully online focused content area courses, one for 1-semester credit hour, and another for 3-semester credit hours. - 6.
 Ability to enter program several times during the year.
 (You may only begin in Module 1, however.)

 - 1. Improve the student's capacity for effective decision making in organizations. - 2.
 Facilitate professional growth by exposure to organizational culture and development of conceptual as well as diagnostic skills. - 3.
 Emphasize objective setting, strategic planning, operational planning, and time-management concepts. - 4.
 Review multiple organizational structures/designs, job designs, and authority relationships. - 5.
 Promote development of interpersonal relationships, along with effective oral and written communications. - 6.
 Enhance human resource management skills to achieve high productivity. - 7.
-Encourage integration of the biblical doctrines of Christian perspectives within the value systems of business, professional relationships, and the code of conduct in management.
+Encourage integration of the biblical doctrines of Christian perspectives within the value systems of business, professional relationships, and the code of conduct in management. - 8.
+Analyze and interpret various management, marketing, economic, financial, accounting, legal, international business, and information system concepts vital to modern-day business management. - 9.
+Survey statistical/quantitative methodology in